tylerlittlefield/lisa/cran-comments.md

-## Resubmission
+## Package update
-This is a resubmission.
-In this version I have:

-* Removed the redundant "R" in the title, and "R package" in the description.

-* Added reference to the description.
+This is a package update.
+A couple of small changes have been made.

+* lisa_palette function returns the "work" attribute now.
+* lisa_palette preserves character class.
+* lisa_palette no longer prints attributes by default.
+* You can change the title when plotting a lisa palette.

 ## Test environments
 * local OS X install, R 3.5.3